 This award recognises the team that has handled innovative work and has attracted the most impressive instructions of the year in this constantly changing sector.
 We welcome submissions highlighting one example taken from a variety of work, including standout transactions, disputes and arbitration, as well as regulatory issues.

-RPC - HIGHLY COMMENDED
+Stephenson Harwood - HIGHLY COMMENDED

 AIG/Freshfields Bruckhaus Deringer